What every best Dog Food has:

-If you've read any dog food labels, you might have noticed the term "byproduct."
-Meat byproducts consist mainly of animal parts that are not used for human consumption, such as bones, organs, blood, fatty tissue and intestines.
-If a label says "chicken byproduct," all the parts must come from chicken; the same goes for lamb, beef, etc.
+If you've read any dog food labels, you might have noticed the term "by-product."
+Meat by-products consist mainly of animal parts that are not used for human consumption, such as bones, organs, blood, skin and fatty tissue.
+If a label says "chicken by-product," all the parts must come from chicken; the same goes for lamb, beef, etc.

-In dry foods the listing of meat at the top of an ingredient list can be misleading, because meat has a high water content that is removed when processed into dry pet food.
-However, so-called "meat meal" is meat with the water removed, and finding it high up in the ingredient list is a good indication of a high-protein dry food.
+While you'll want to see meat at the top of an ingredient list in any canned or raw/dehydrated food, seeing it at the top of the list in a dry kibble is also a little misleading.
+That's because meat has a high water content that is removed when processed into dry pet food, so there might actually be less "meat" than there is of some ingredients that are listed lower down.
+However, specific meat meals, such as chicken meal or beef meal, are the named meat with the water removed, and finding them high up in the ingredient list is a good indication of a high-protein dry food.

 Dog food companies are making moves to get away from using artificial preservatives in dog food.
 Chemicals used as preservatives, like BHA, BHT and ethoxyquin, have been under scrutiny, and many companies are switching to natural preservatives like vitamin C (ascorbate) and vitamin E (tocopherols).
-Naturox, which is made from natural ingredients, is also gaining in popularity.
+Naturox, which is made from natural ingredients, is also gaining in popularity as a preservative.
 Reviews say natural preservatives are much safer.
-Ethoxyquin has been of particular concern to some because it is also used to preserve certain ingredients -- mainly fish meals -- before they reach the pet-food maker and hence is not included on ingredient lists.
+Ethoxyquin has been of particular concern to some because it is also used to preserve certain ingredients -- mainly fish meals -- before they reach the pet-food maker, and hence would not be included on ingredient lists.